raaphat99/Syntax-Social/README.md

 # Syntax-Social
 In this project, I practiced my knowledge of Angular Signals.
-I built Syntax Social, a social media application where users can interact with posts and other users.
-The app will use signals to handle user interactions and ensure real-time updates across the application.
+I built Syntax Social, a simple social-media-like component where users can interact with posts and other users.
+The app will use signals to handle user interactions and ensure real-time updates.

 # Getting Started
 To get a local copy up and running, follow these simple steps: